Curricular Practical Training

-We recommend that ALL students who have an internship that is UNPAID get authorization for practical training if any of the criteria listed on the New York State wage requirements for interns in for-profit businesses are met.
+We recommend that ALL students who have an internship that is UNPAID get authorization for practical training if any of the criteria listed on the New York State wage requirements for interns in for-profit businesses are unmet.
 If you intend to intern at a not-for-profit business, refer to the New York State wage requirements for interns in not-for-profit businesses to determine if your proposed position is truly volunteer work.
 If you'll be working elsewhere in the US, please refer to the US Department of Labor guide on unpaid interns.

-CPT is typically done on a part-time basis (up to 20 hrs/wk) during school year and on a full-time basis during vacation periods.
+CPT is typically done on a part-time basis (up to 20 hrs/wk) during the school year and on a full-time basis during vacation periods.
 Exceptions may apply for graduate students depending on the structure of your curriculum.

 You must also: